ItaiAxelrad/open-spec/docs/standards/7_Prospector.md

 ## View Frame Groups

 This tool is used when creating plan and profile sheets.
-The procedure for generating view frames is described in Chapter 6, Section B. viii.
+The procedure for generating view frames is described later on.

 ## Data Shortcuts